20 Robert St W

 Finances

-ADRA Canada is affiliated with the Seventh-day Adventist Church in Canada by reason of shared board membership.
-In F2020, ADRA Canada received $1.9m in donations from the Seventh-day Adventist Church in Canada and various Conferences across Canada.
+ADRA Canada is affiliated with the Seventh-day Adventist Church in Canada because of shared board membership.
+In F2023, ADRA Canada received $2.0m in donations from the Seventh-day Adventist Church in Canada.
+Ci recorded this amount as other revenue.

 This charity report is an update that was sent to ADRA Canada for review.
 Changes and edits may be forthcoming.